top of page

 Troubleshooting Common Issues

-Water Pooling: Adjust the awning fabric to ensure water drains away.
+Water Pooling: Adjust the fabric to ensure water drains away, preventing damage.

 A Final Check